America’s warrior class contends with the abject failure of its Afghanistan project

 WASHINGTON – Twenty years ago, when the twin towers and the Pentagon were still smoldering, there was a sense among America’s warrior and diplomatic class that history was starting anew for the people of Afghanistan and much of the Muslim world.

-“Every nation has a choice to make,” President George W. Bush said on the day that bombs began falling on Oct.
+“Every nation has a choice to make,” President George W. Bush saidon the day that bombs began falling on Oct.
 7, 2001.
 In private, senior U.S. diplomats were even more explicit.
-“For you and us, history starts today,” then-Deputy Secretary of State Dick Armitage told his Pakistani counterparts.
+“For you and us, history starts today,” then-Deputy Secretary of State Richard Armitage told his Pakistani counterparts.

 Earlier this month, as the Taliban raced across Afghanistan, retired Lt.
 Col. Jason Dempsey, a two-time veteran of the war, stumbled across Armitage’s words.
 To Dempsey, the sentiment was “the most American thing I’ve ever heard” and emblematic of the hubris and ignorance that he and so many others brought to the losing war.